-As we have already seen, there are two ways to express existential sentences in Basque and there seems to be a dialectal variation in their use: the eastern dialects use the existential sentences formed with ba- while the western dialects use the locative existential (cf. fn.6).
+So there are two ways to express existential sentences in Basque and there seems to be dialectal variation in their use: the eastern dialects use existential sentences formed with bawhile the western dialects use the locative existential (cf. fn.6).
 However, this variation does not mean that there is a linguistic border of use/non-use, that is, both constructions are used in both the eastern and western part, but for different uses.
-Thus, in the western part the sentences in ((13) Bada euli bat zopan / (14) Badira euli batzuk zopan) are not ungrammatical, but their use is not that of existential sentences, but that of verum focus.
-In other words, the ba- sentences are used to state that in fact something holds in situations where people would be discussing or doubting about that thing (in this particular case, whether there is a fly in the soup).
-In fact, note that it has often been assumed that the particle ba- is a marker of positive emphasis; an analysis supported by the relation of this element to the positive particle bai 'yes' (cf. Altube 1929).
-Note that ba- is also used in yes/no questions as shown in (23).
+Thus, in the western part the sentences in ((10) Bada euli bat zopan / (11) Badira euli batzuk zopan) are not ungrammatical, but their use is not that of existential sentences, but that of verum focus.
+The ba- sentences are used to state that in fact something holds in situations where people would be discussing or doubting it (in this particular case, whether there is a fly in the soup).
+In fact, it has often been assumed that the particle ba- is a marker of positive emphasis; an analysis supported by the relation of this element to the positive particle bai 'yes' (cf. Altube 1929).
+Note that ba- is also used in yes/no questions as in (20).